 Identify and address potential distractions quickly

 Over the course of gathering together, there may be times when one or two people dominate or derail the discussion.
 It’s important to respond with empathy and action.
 Depending on a person’s past group experience, their personality type or even a personal preference, they may choose to act or speak in a way that has a negative impact on the group.
 Use the questions to keep the discussion on track and ask the quieter members of the group to share first.

 If someone continually moves the group discussion away from the passage to personal issues or irrelevant topics, thank them for sharing with the group and take time to catch up with them afterwards.
 Often someone taking the time to listen to what's going on in their life is all that may be needed.
 Creating space for this outside of the group discussion context will hopefully model when is (and is not!) a good time for these types of conversation to take place.

 Enhance the group culture

 The group discussion is just one of many opportunities for the group to interact.
-Providing time for connection before and after the discussion time will help your Group Members get to know eachother better, gain each others trust and as a result deepen relationships and the conversation.
+Providing space for connection before and after the discussion time will help your Group Members get to know each other better, gain each other’s trust and - as a result - deepen their relationships as well as the conversation.

 There are a few simple ways you can enhance the gathering.
 Food, drink and music always help people relax.
 Introduce members who don’t know each other and, where appropriate, use some ice breakers or ‘get to know you’ activities to help people to find out more about each other.
 Creating a Whatsapp group - where members can share any updates or prayer requests - can often be another great enhancement to the group gathering.